 We use BikeBoxAlan’s boxes for our own bikes and often have a number of boxes that we can hire out.
 Please contact us for details.

 Yes.
 It’s often on of the first things we do as a training group.
-In Cyprus we have a mechanic on hand to assist.

 In the unlikely event of a serious problem we have a great relationship with the local bike shops.